 - 1 cup snap peas

-- 2 lemons ( or sub one lemon, with preserved lemon)
+- 2 lemons (zest and juice) or sub one lemon, if using preserved lemon

 - Set salted water to boil and cook orzo according to directions.

 - In a large skillet, heat oil over medium heat.
 Add chopped shallot and garlic, and saute until golden and fragrant.
 Add asparagus and snap peas.
 Lower to medium low.
 Saute 5-7 minutes to tender-crisp, stirring often, scooping up the shallot from the bottom of the pan.
 Season with salt and pepper and add the lemon zest of one lemon.

 - Drain pasta and if serving warm, save a little of the hot pasta water.
 (For Chilled pasta, see notes below. )

 - Add the warm orzo to the skillet with the asparagus and just a little pasta water to loosen it up to your liking.
 Add the remaining olive oil, a generous squeeze of lemon juice and finely chopped preserved lemon if using (1-2 tablespoons).